 If a student does not participate in PARCC, valuable information about his or her academic progress and needs will not be available.
 According to the Commissioner of Education, the PARCC assessments will provide detailed information about each individual student's performance.
 Teachers and administrators will be able to pinpoint areas of difficulty and customize instruction.

-In addition, excessive absence could subject a student to sanctions under the board's student attendance policy (authorized by state regulation).
+In addition, excessive absence could subject a student to sanctions under the board's student attendance policy (authorized by state regulation, N.J.A.C.
+6A:16-7.1 et seq.).